Steven-Grevera/ENC4265/manual.md

 *Figure 199: Image of a Magatama behind a door and windows.
 Image Taken By: Steven Grevera*

 Magatama  Rooms are rooms in which you can find Magatama.
 These rooms are usually behind locked doors, which will require a key to unlock.
-On higher difficulties, even if taking a Magatama from a room without any traps, the corridor’s effect maybe be triggered on each one’s pick up.
+On higher difficulties, even if taking a Magatama from a room without any traps, the corridor’s effect maybe be triggered on each one’s pick-up.
 Moreover, on deluge, picking up a Magatama will cause an amount of buildup of corruption, which may even kill you if you pick it up and you had enough corruption prior to picking it up.
 Causing a “Game Over” or loss of a life.

 ## Standard Room: